tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ## On Policies

 Policies are something that is often not modelled out explicitly.
 But notice how lightweight those policies are.
 The complexity of how to perform complex actions, like cooking, resides in the systems.
-These actions do not need to change when we modify the logic present int policies.
+These actions do not need to change when we modify the logic present in the policies.
 This allows us to easily change the behaviour of an entire system.

 For instance, when we modify the policy rule from